 To make a collect call from any phone, dial 09 (instead of 00 for a regular call), the country code for the country you're calling, and then the number.

-If your cell phone or pager company has service to Costa Rica, you theoretically can use it here, but expect reception to be impossible in many areas of this mountainous country.
-Companies such as T-Mobile, AT & T, Cincinnati Bells Wireless, Suncom Wireless and Sprint offers roaming services in Costa Rica.
+If your cell phone has service to Costa Rica, you theoretically can use it here, but expect reception to be impossible in many areas of this mountainous country.
+Companies such as T-Mobile, AT&T, and Sprint offers roaming services in Costa Rica.